nicholasdower/marj/README.md

 ## Customization

 It is possible to create a custom record class and jobs interface.
-This enables, for instance, writing jobs to multiple databases/tables.
+This enables, for instance, writing jobs to multiple databases/tables within a single application.

 ```
 class CreateMyJobs < ActiveRecord::Migration[7.1]